9 Tips to Help You Prepare for Income Tax Filing Online

 Direct deposit is another safeguard.
 Set up direct deposit with your bank if you expect a refund; if you owe money, be sure to send it through IRS Direct Pay.

 The standard deductions are nearly double what they used to be, making it hard to itemize.
 The 2022 deductions for those under 65 years of age are: $12,950 for individuals, $19,400 for heads of household and $25,950 for married couples filing jointly.
 Taxpayers who don’t have enough deductions to surpass those thresholds take their standard deduction.
-This type of return is very simple if you plan to file your own income taxes.
+This type of return is very simple if you plan to do income tax filing online by yourself.

 We recommend “bunching” deductions to exceed the thresholds, if possible.
 Bunching is when you time expenses by pushing deductible expenses into the same calendar year you’re doing income tax filing online.
 This can be achieved by moving forward certain deductions this year, such as charity donations, or prepaying January’s mortgage payment.